 Based on the documents provided and official UP Police records, here are the structured contact details and identifiers for the concerned public authorities in Mirzapur.

-The following table provides the contact details for the primary officers mentioned in your appeal and the broader district hierarchy.
+The following table provides the contact details for the primary officers mentioned in your appeal, along with the broader district hierarchy.

 These are the specific tracking numbers from your provided case history for reference in any future correspondence with the State Information Commission.